testsigmahq/testsigma-docs/src/pages/docs/getting-started/setup/docker.md

   5. Now start the Agent by executing start.sh

 [[info | NOTE:]]
-| If you are facing any issues after updating Testsigma Agent refer to [Agent - Startup and Registration Errors](https://testsigma.com/docs/agent/troubleshooting/setup-issues/) . <br>
+|- If you are facing any issues after updating Testsigma Agent refer to [Agent - Startup and Registration Errors](https://testsigma.com/docs/agent/troubleshooting/setup-issues/) .
-| If you are still facing the issue, delete the [agent manually](https://testsigma.com/docs/agent/force-delete/) and install again.
+|- If you are still facing the issue, delete the [agent manually](https://testsigma.com/docs/agent/force-delete/) and install again.

 ---
 ##**Troubleshooting**

-If you encounter any errors during this process, check out our guide on [debugging deployment errors](https://testsigma.com/docs/troubleshooting/setup/server-docker-deployment-errors/).
-If you are still facing any issue, please reach out to [support@testsigma.com](mailto:support@testsigma.com) or join our [Discord Server](https://discord.com/invite/5caWS7R6QX) to speak to the Testsigma team directly!
+- If you encounter any errors during this process, check out our guide on [debugging deployment errors](https://testsigma.com/docs/troubleshooting/setup/server-docker-deployment-errors/).
+- If you are still facing any issue, please reach out to [support@testsigma.com](mailto:support@testsigma.com) or join our [Discord Server](https://discord.com/invite/5caWS7R6QX) to speak to the Testsigma team directly!

 ---
 ##**Next Steps**